Note

 Shared server-level resources

 Adding a shared, server-level data source requires you to edit Tomcat's server.xml.
-The most reliable way to do this is as follows:
+Because file changes outside of the /home directory are ephemeral, changes to Tomcat's configuration files need to be applied programatically, as follows:

-1. Upload a startup script and set the path to the script in Configuration > Startup Command.
-You can upload the startup script using FTP.
+- Upload a startup script and set the path to the script in Settings > Configuration.
+On the Stack settings tab, add the path in the Startup command box.
+You can upload the startup script by using FTP.

 apk add --update libxslt